As The Crown dramatises her death, many are wondering when did Princess Diana die and how old she was at the time of her passing.

 In 2017, Harry and the Duke and Duchess of Cambridge officially opened the Sunken Garden in Kensington Palace.

-A new Princess Diana statue in the Sunken Garden at Kensington Palace will be unveiled by both brothers on 1 July 2021.
+A new Princess Diana statue in the Sunken Garden at Kensington Palace was unveiled by Prince William and Prince Harry on 1 July 2021.

 Harry and William announced their plans for a specially commissioned statue in 2017 and approved the final statue designs in April 2021.